Michelle Waterson Workout and Diet

 ‘I stay very hydrated and eat very clean.
 I try to stay away from processed, fried foods.’.

 ‘I stick to leaner meats and lots of green veggies.’

 Waterson on Why You Shouldn't Eat Before a Match

 ‘I was seconds away from spewing my chicken Alfredo in her face.’

-Michelle Waterson’s Fitness Routine
+Michelle Waterson’s Workout Routine

 Waterson has been practicing martial arts since she was a child, and has done a variety of styles besides karate, including Thai boxing, wrestling, Wushu, and Brazilian jiu-jitsu.

 Before going to train in Thailand, Waterson says most of her martial arts knowledge was artistic and rather than combative.
 Thailand was where she learned how to take a licking and keep on ticking.